-Preparatory projects can also be a tool for building up capacity and experience for representatives of specific underrepresented groups (e.g. young people, and indigenous peoples) in relation to the Interreg NPA programme.
+This type if projects can also be a tool for building up capacity and experience for representatives of specific underrepresented groups (e.g. young people, and indigenous peoples) in relation to the Interreg NPA programme.

 On the one hand, the ambition is that partners shall become better suited for engagement in main projects as partners in the future.
 On the other hand, these smaller projects might complement main projects and support the Programme to foster changes that are of importance for people living in the programme area.
-Typically, a capacity building preparatory project has a total budget of up to 200 000 EUR, and runs for 6-18 months.
+Typically, a Priority 3 capacity building project has a total budget of up to 200 000 EUR, and runs for 6-18 months.